freeCodeCamp/chapter/CONTRIBUTING.md

 #### Initializing the Database

-If you're starting the application for the first time, or syncronizing with the latest development changes, then you like need to:
+If starting the application for the first time, or syncronizing with the latest development changes, then the following must occur
 * drop the database - to delete all the structure and data
 * sync the database - to structure by setup tables based on the schema
 * seed the database - development is easier with a database full of example entities.
 The process of creating example entities in the database is called seeding

 The `npm run db:reset` command will do all three tasks by running `npm run db:drop`, `npm run db:sync` and `npm run db:seed` sequentially.

+_Troubleshooting:_ If using ElephantSQL you may have to submit each of these commands individually.

 #### Creating a New Model / Entity